 - Land development: The economic volume of assets classified as "rural land" is limited with regard to the assets acquired taken as a whole.
-Nonetheless, certain procedures still have to be completed for some plots that are suitable for development in order for them to be developed, such as completion of planning process, redistribution of plots or the development of urban infrastructure, etc. These procedures are performed through BuildingCenter, SAU (the "la Caixa" Group holding company specializing in real-estate services) pursuant to very strict investment criteria.
-They are only performed when the investment ensures the value of the affected assets is maintained. - Completion of housing developments: The Group's acquisition criteria restrict purchases of property developments in progress.
+Nonetheless, certain procedures still have to be completed for some plots that are suitable for development in order for them to be developed, such as completion of planning process, redistribution of plots or the development of urban infrastructure, etc. These procedures are performed through BuildingCenter, SAU's specialized services pursuant to very strict investment criteria.
+They are only performed when the investment ensures the value of the affected assets is maintained. - Completion of housing developments: CaixaBank's acquisition criteria restrict purchases of property developments in progress.
 A number of minor measures to improve some of these developments are made to ensure that they can be sold.
-These measures are performed using the technical resources and experience of Suministros Urbanos y Mantenimientos, SA (Sumasa), a CaixaBank Group subsidiary, also pursuant to very strict investment criteria.

-- Property exchanged through swaps: This involves mobilizing certain land by assigning it to a developer in exchange for part of the finished product in the property development.
+These measures are performed using the technical resources and experience of Suministros Urbanos y Mantenimientos, SA (Sumasa), a CaixaBank Group subsidiary, also pursuant to very strict investment criteria. - Property exchanged through swaps: This involves mobilizing certain land by assigning it to a developer in exchange for part of the finished product in the property development.
 This strategy is followed in very limited circumstances and following very strict criteria for selecting the property developer with regard to solvency and the ability to complete the project.
 This strategy enables land that has been initially acquired to be converted into a finished product, which makes it easier to trade on the market. - In-house property development: Restricted to very specific transactions where the asset's quality and characteristics mean that developing the asset is the clearest and most secure means to recover the investment and generate a positive margin. - Rental: A means of benefiting from rising demand and generating recurring income without forcing a sale in a market with increasingly fewer buyers facing difficulties accessing credit.
-This strategy also involves a social dimension when former owners are offered the opportunity to rent the property they have handed over in lieu of their debt to allow them to continue living in it, or when it boosts Social Welfare Rentals campaigns in collaboration with the "la Caixa" Welfare Fund. - Sale: The Group implements an intense sales campaign through a multichannel system Internet, CaixaBank branches, Servihabitat offices, and estate agents, etc. - drawing on Servihabitat's experience and capability, which continuously positions it as a benchmark in terms of sales volume and brand recognition and innovation.
+This strategy also involves a social dimension when former owners are offered the opportunity to rent the property they have handed over in lieu of their debt to allow them to continue living in it. - Sale: The Group implements an intense sales campaign through a multichannel system Internet, CaixaBank branches, Servihabitat offices, and estate agents, etc. - drawing on the experience and capability of Servihabitat (a "la Caixa" group company that manages BuildingCenter, SAU through a service agreement), which continuously positions it as a benchmark in terms of sales volume and brand recognition and innovation.